 Help for students during the pandemic

 Elgin Community College has received additional funding to help students reach their educational goals during the pandemic.
-To help us determine your eligibility, all students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) for the upcoming school year.
+All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) to help us determine your eligibility for the upcoming school year.
 The Alternative Application for state aid is available for qualifying undocumented and transgender students.
 For assistance, call 847-214-7360.
 Resources are also available to students who need them through our Student Success Fund from the ECC Foundation.

 |Current Week||Cumulative Cases|